Azure Spring Apps for Visual Studio Code (Preview)

 If you don't already have an Azure Account, click "Create a Free Azure Account" or you can try Azure for free

-Deploy your first Spring Boot app to Azure Spring Cloud
+Deploy your first Spring Boot app to Azure Spring Apps

 Once you are signed in to your Azure account and you have your app open in Visual

-Studio Code, click the Azure icon in the Activity Bar to open the Azure Explorer and you will see the Azure Spring Cloud panel.
+Studio Code, click the Azure icon in the Activity Bar to open the Azure Explorer and you will see the Azure Spring Apps panel.

-Right-click on your subscription and click Create Service in Portal.
-Finish the following steps on Azure Portal to create an Azure Spring Cloud service instance.
+Right-click on your subscription and click Create Azure Spring Apps in Portal.
+Finish the following steps on Azure Portal to create an Azure Spring Apps instance.

-After the service instance is created, refresh the Azure Explorer and it will show up.
-Right-click on the service instance and click Create App.
+After the Azure Spring Apps instance is created, refresh the Azure Explorer and it will show up.
+Right-click on the Azure Spring Apps instance and click Create App.
 Type app name, select

 Java version and then press Enter to start creating.